The Small Walt Trucks

 Free Spirit Storytellers on Their Best Behavior

+“Free Spirit Storytellers on Their Best Behavior” originally appeared at freespiritpublishingblog.com.
+Copyright © 2020 by Free Spirit Publishing.
+All rights reserved.
 By Elizabeth Verdick and Marieka Heinlen, author and illustrator of the Best Behavior® series Storytelling is at the heart of being human—and it starts at birth.
 We share stories as we talk to our babies, sing to them, and read to them.
-They grow rich in stories, and once children are verbal, they are eager
+They grow rich in stories, and once children are verbal, they are eager to share their own tales, eventually writing and drawing them on paper.
+Storytelling helps children better understand the world, develop empathy, and grow up with greater knowledge and confidence.
+As an author/illustrator team, we’re

 Read More »